AMINTON/Data-Wrangling-Ex.-2/README.md

-This is a basic data munging exercise using the well-known public Titanic passenger dataset to provide one with beginner R experience with NA values.
+This is a basic data munging exercise to for beginner R experience with NA values using the well-known public Titanic passenger dataset.
+This project is an assignment from the Springboard.com Data Science Career Track.

 Files included: